leoYfver/leoYfver/README.md

-- snippets I want to access fast
+place to collect code snippets